 - It takes more skill to operate a composting toilet than it does a conventional flush model, and the trick is mostly about moisture management.

 - Composting toilets need a certain amount of moisture to work.
 Too dry is bad, but too wet is no good either.
-This is especially true with self contained models that have no drain and include a relatively small mass of composting material.
+This is especially true with self contained models that have no drain and include a relatively small mass of composting material to soak up liquid.

 - Successful composting toilet management depends on adjusting the output of the internal heating coil (on electric models), adjusting ventilation fan speed, and controlling how much moisture enters the system in the first place.

 - Some models include a built-in, visual moisture gauge that allows you to assess the situation more easily than just guessing.